Undergraduate Course: Greek 1D (GREE08006)

 On completion of this course, the student will be able to:

-- demonstrate a wider and deeper knowledge of the structure and idiom of the Greek language;
+- demonstrate in coursework and examination a wider and deeper knowledge of the structure and idiom of the Greek language;

-- analyse and pass informed critical judgment on specific works and passages;
+- demonstrate in coursework and examination an ability to analyse and pass informed critical judgment on specific works and passages;

 |Denniston, J.D.
 (1954) The Greek Particles, Oxford.|